Diagnosing mesothelioma is a challenge. Avoiding a mesothelioma misdiagnosis is vital to getting effective treatment.

 - Someone receiving a mesothelioma diagnosis when they actually have a different disease

 - A patient being misdiagnosed by stage

 Mesothelioma is one of the rarest diseases known to medicine.
 According to the American Cancer Society, no more than 3,000 new cases occur in the United States each year.

-Because of its scarcity, most general physicians and private-practice doctors don’t recognize mesothelioma, making misdiagnoses all too common.
+Because of its scarcity, most general physicians and private-practice doctors don’t recognize mesothelioma.
 Additionally, detection methods are not 100% accurate.

-Misdiagnosing mesothelioma is also common because this cancer shares similarities to other health conditions.
-For example, many of the mesothelioma symptoms are the same as those of influenza.
+Misdiagnosing mesothelioma also occurs because this cancer shares similarities to other health conditions.
+For example, many mesothelioma symptoms are the same as those of influenza.

 - Receive your diagnosis from a mesothelioma specialist